Daniel-Mietchen/2016-aesir/primary.rst

 Additional use cases
 --------------------

-Duplication, version, and plagiarism analysis - it would be straightforward to identify cases where highly similar annotations were placed on different document IDs, which could then be examined for document equivalence, different versions, or plagiarized text.
+Duplication, version, and plagiarism analysis could be performed automatically.
+It would be straightforward to identify cases where highly similar annotations were placed on different document IDs;

-Distributed commenting and aggregation of pre/post-publication peer review of literature.
-This would provide a way to take comments from multiple locations and link them directly to the relevant text, pubmed records, and database links.
+the documents could then be examined for document equivalence, different versions, or plagiarized text.

-Back citation from future literature, including identification of retracted citations, comments, and blog posts on the work and derived works.
+Annotations could enable back citation from future literature, including identification of retracted citations, comments, and blog posts on the work and derived works.

-Place forward links to software, computational workflows, & replications of published work on papers automatically.
+Hypothes.is could be used to place forward links to software, computational workflows, & replications of published work on papers automatically.

 What would we spend the money on?
 ---------------------------------